DinMo

 The objectives of a marketing strategy

 Another often overlooked but essential aspect of a marketing strategy is the ongoing analysis of competitors using appropriate communication and data collection tools.
-Understanding the strengths and weaknesses of your competitors provides a solid foundation for developing your own unique and differential positioning.
+Understanding the strengths and weaknesses of your competitors provides a solid foundation for developing your own unique and differentiated positioning.

 The different types of marketing strategies